 For Natural Gas, the flexible hose must be in accordance with BS 669.
-For LP Gas, it should be capable of 50 mbar pressure and 70 $^{\circ}$ C temperature rise.
+For LP Gas, it should be capable of 50 mbar pressure, 70 °C temperature rise, and carry a red stripe, band or label.
 If in doubt contact, your supplier.